biscout24/ltk-props-testing/docs/slides/sort-with.md

 //...
 ```
-Note: what do you thinkg, is it a pure function?
+Note: what do you think, is it a pure function?

 Lets check it out: